-Do you want to grow your company bigger than McDonald’s?
+Do you want to grow your company bigger?
+Then use franchising.

 A new restaurant is open in Riga, capital of Latvia, and it is one of a kind in the Baltics.
 The customers do much of the work for the waiter in this restaurant.
 In fact, there is no waiter in the classic sense.
 Clients order their own meals from a tablet and take wine from the wine dispenser.
 The employee only brings the food and clears the table.

 The founder, Peteris Ozols, has been in the hotel and restaurant business for 23 years.
 He opened the restaurant after a thorough analysis that pointed out the weak spots that take the most time and labor in a restaurant.
 The result paid off – 40% of labor costs are saved in this restaurant!
 Customers can taste 60 wines by the glass, and the dispensers keep the right temperature, the wine maintains its quality for up to two weeks.

 Beer lovers can visit Easy Beer, a bar created with a similar concept, which has 200 beers in the selection.